General Considerations

 Registered On: Bearing apples and pears, apricots, cherries (sweet and sour), nectarines, peaches and plums.

-Activity: Absorbed through foliage; minimal translocation.
+Activity: Acts rapidly, primarily as a contact herbicide.
+Absorbed through foliage with minimal translocation.
 No residual activity.

-Use Suggestions: Alternative to glyphosate if there is low pressure from difficult to control or established perennials weeds.
+Use Suggestions: Use an alternative to glyphosate if there is low pressure from difficult to control or established perennials weeds.
 Ignite will knock back root suckers without harming tree.
+Use high volumes of water to increase control.

-Application: Post emergence application.
-Avoid contact with leaves or green bark of crop, but suckers do not need to be removed.
+Application: Post emergence application: avoid contact with leaves or green bark of crop, but suckers do not need to be removed.
 Thorough coverage of the plant tissue to be controlled is essential.
-Activity is influenced by environmental factors; at cool temperatures, poor moisture and low humidity speed of action may be reduced.
+Activity is reduced by environmental factors such as cool temperatures, poor moisture and low humidity.
 Heavy dew at time of application may reduce control of certain weed species.
 Rainfast in 4 hours.

 Trade Name(s): Poast Ultra